rotexsoft/slim-skeleton-mvc-app/README.md

                                                                         //each call.

                 //There is also a helper method available in all your controllers that
-                //extend \Slim3MvcTools\BaseController called renderLayout via which
+                //extend \Slim3MvcTools\Controllers\BaseController called renderLayout
-                //you can interact with $this->layout_renderer
+                //via which you can interact with $this->layout_renderer ?>
-            ?>
             ```